Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Create a Tizen project

-The command creates a Tizen native or web or dotnet project from a template in the workspace.
+The command creates a Tizen native or web or dotnet project from a template in the workspace:

 **Syntax:**